NBISweden/teaching_literature_club/data/README.md

 ## [data_request.csv](data_request.csv)

-The status of data requests.
+The status of data requests sent to the authors of paper discussed in the Teaching Literature Club.

 Field         |Description
 --------------|------------------------------------------------------